wegel/ostreefy/README.md

 Once you are running an OSTreefy-based system, you can upgrade it by building a new image and deploying it to the system.
 If something goes wrong, you can easily roll back to the previous image.

-Base images are built automatically by GitHub Actions and are available on GitHub Container Registry: [ghcr.io/wegel/ostreefy](ghcr.io/wegel/ostreefy).
+Base images are built automatically by GitHub Actions and are available on AWS : [public.ecr.aws/q8x0g0l6/ostreefy](public.ecr.aws/q8x0g0l6/ostreefy).

 ### Persistence